waltermichelraja/mercurytools/README.md

 ```

 ## 📄 License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/waltermichelraja/mercurydsa/blob/main/README.md) file for details.
+This project is licensed under the MIT License, checkout the [license](https://github.com/waltermichelraja/mercurydsa/blob/main/README.md) file for further details.

 ## 🐛 Bug Reports
-If you encounter any issues or bugs, please open an issue on [ISSUES](https://github.com/waltermichelraja/mercurydsa/issues)
+If you encounter any issues or bugs, please open an issue on [issues](https://github.com/waltermichelraja/mercurydsa/issues)

 ---